buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPropertyResource/Entities/IfcProperty.md

 ### Name
 Name for this property.
 This label is the significant name string that defines the semantic meaning for the property.

-### Description
+### Reference
-Informative text to explain the property.
+URI reference to a location with semantic definition or informative text to explain the property.

 ### PartOfPset
 Reference to the _IfcPropertySet_ by which the _IfcProperty_ is referenced.